SomeClown/Spork/README.md

 # Bertfoo
-#### Foobert Slack Bot - Randomly sends a fortune message to a Slack channel
+#### Foobert Slack Bot - Randomly sends a fortune message to a Spark room